skryv/external-documentation/docs/config-reference/forms.md

 Forms can be viewed in a webpage, but are also available to be downloaded with a default PDF visualisation.
 Additionally, an API (REST) and export (CSV) can be made available as well.
 Finally, this configuration will automatically propagate to the search index for easy search & reporting in a later stage.

-The form structure can be created by dragging & dropping the relevant fields into the structure.
+The form structure can be created by dragging & dropping the relevant fields (basic or advanced) structuring elements or lists into the form.

 ![image](../_media/studio-form.png)

-For each of the structural elements or fields, properties are available when you click on the individual field.
+For each of these elements, properties are available when you click on it.

 ![image](../_media/studio-form-field-details.png)